OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 Managing Address Ranges
 =======================

 Addresses are structured in Address Ranges (AR).
-Address Ranges can be dynamically added or removed from a Virtual Networks.
+Address Ranges can be dynamically added or removed from a Virtual Network.
 In this way, you can easily add new addresses to an existing Virtual Network if the current addresses are exhausted.

 Adding and Removing Address Ranges
 ----------------------------------